-Half-time allowed the Ukrainian visitors to settle and they returned strongly, with Olexandr Karavaev's fine cross just evading Zeljko Ljubenovic.
+The Ukrainian visitors returned strongly after half-time, with Olexandr Karavaev’s fine cross just evading Zeljko Ljubenovic.

-United's own attempts to create an opening down the flanks were coming to nothing, leading to Rooney's introduction shortly after Zorya substitute Paulinho got away a curling effort from the edge of the box that a diving Romero palmed away.
+Rooney’s introduction came shortly after Zorya substitute Paulinho got away a curling effort from the edge of the box that a diving Romero palmed away.